GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

        If you add multiple Views to a FrameLayout then it’ll stack them one above the other, so FrameLayouts are also useful if you need overlapping Views, for example if you’re implementing an overlay or a HUD element.</br>

-* **What is Adapters?**</br>
-   - An adapter responsible for converting each data entry into a View that can then be added to the AdapterView (ListView/RecyclerView).

-        When you define your adapter, you need to override three key methods:
-        - `onCreateViewHolder()`: `RecyclerView` calls this method whenever it needs to create a new `ViewHolder`.
-The method creates and initializes the `ViewHolder` and its associated `View`, but does not fill in the view's contents—the `ViewHolder` has not yet been bound to specific data.

-        - `onBindViewHolder()`: `RecyclerView` calls this method to associate a `ViewHolder` with data.
-The method fetches the appropriate data and uses the data to fill in the view holder's layout.
-For example, if the `RecyclerView` dislays a list of names, the method might find the appropriate name in the list and fill in the view holder's `TextView` widget.

-        - `getItemCount()`: `RecyclerView` calls this method to get the size of the data set.
-For example, in an address book app, this might be the total number of addresses. `RecyclerView` uses this to determine when there are no more items that can be displayed.

 * **How to support different screen sizes?**</br>
    * **Use ConstraintLayout**
         The best way to create a responsive layout for different screen sizes is to use ConstraintLayout as the base layout in your UI.
 ConstraintLayout allows you to specify the position and size for each view according to spatial relationships with other views in the layout.
 This way, all the views can move and stretch together as the screen size changes.